andresmijares/sqlxtx/readme.md

 ## Motivation
 Transactions should be implementation details, it should not force developers to re-write code to support between `Tx` and `DB`.
 I couldn't find a solid way to `decorate` operations in my services, so I created this one.

-I lot of motivation were found in this articles.
+I found a lot of motivation in this articles.

  * [sqlx](https://github.com/jmoiron/sqlx)
  * [detect-and-commit-rollback](https://stackoverflow.com/questions/16184238/database-sql-tx-detecting-commit-or-rollback/23502629#23502629)